 Master of Education in Educational Leadership

 Evangel University’s Master of Education in Educational Leadership program combines a master’s degree with principal certification.
 The program prepares graduates for educational leadership positions at the school, district, state and national levels.
-The program humbly boasts that all graduates have passed the SLLA administrator licensing exam.
+One hundred percent of our graduates have passed the SLLA administrator licensing exam.

 - Hybrid program with online classes and one weeklong seminar each summer

 - Flexibility to complete in two to five years

 Program Plan (pdf)

 |Want to see exactly what classes you will take?
 The Program Plan (sometimes called a degree sheet) includes all specific requirements - including University proficiencies, Frameworks courses and degree requirements.|

 Each of Evangel's academic programs is made up of a set of core curriculum, program requirements and electives.
 The courses listed below are just a small sample of courses that might be taken as a part of this specific program.The Master of Education in Educational Leadership requires 36 credit hours.
 Below is a sample of the classes you will take.
 For a full list of courses, see the Program Plan (pdf).

 |Administration of Special Programs||Entrance-level course for the study of student personnel programs.
 Provides a broad overview of the essential elements of special education, guidance counseling, activity and other student-support programs as outlined by the ELCC and ISLLC standards as well as the EAD Knowledge Base.|

 |School Supervision and Improvement||An introductory course in supervision and personnel issues.
 Provides a broad overview of the essential elements of recruiting, training and nurturing quality instructional staff members as outlined by the ELCC and ISLLC standards as well as EDL Knowledge Base.|